-Wendy Elles heads into her fifth season as the Saint Michael's women's soccer head coach in 2017.
+Wendy Elles heads into her sixth season as the Saint Michael's women's soccer head coach in 2018.
 She is also the Intramural co-director for the College.

 Thirteen players in their first season of college soccer dominated the roster in 2016, and four veterans held down key roles for the first time.
 Two of the Purple Knights' victories came against regionally-ranked squads, as they shocked Merrimack College, 2-1, with two goals in the final 46 seconds before blanking American International College, 1-0, in overtime.
 AIC had been perfect in Northeast-10 Conference play entering the game.
 Seven of the Purple and Gold's setbacks came by two goals or less, including in five straight decisions in the latter portion of October.